OWRC/interpolants/modelling/waterbudget/data.md

 Meteorological data acquisition, management, aggregation and interpolation was largely accomplished using [Delft-FEWS](https://www.deltares.nl/en/software/flood-forecasting-system-delft-fews-2/) (ver.2019.02 build.39845), which is a flood forecasting system offered (at no cost, only license agreement) by [Deltares](https://www.deltares.nl/en/). <!-- Configuration files for the Delft-FEWS system build can be found here: BLAH. -->

 Forcings data to the model processed by [ORMGP-FEWS](/interpolants/fews/), specific to the water budgeting are detailed below.
-Full list of data managed by the ORMGP are detailed [here](/interpolants/modelling/waterbudget/data.html).
+A complete reference list of climate data managed by the ORMGP is detailed [here](/interpolants/sources/reference.html).

 ### Regional Deterministic Precipitation Analysis (CaPA-RDPA)
 [CaPA-RDPA](https://weather.gc.ca/grib/grib2_RDPA_ps10km_e.html) 10 - 15k m gridded precipitation fields, yielding 6-hourly precipitation totals, acquired from [CaSPAr](https://caspar-data.ca/);

 ### Snow Data Assimilation System (SNODAS)
-[SNODAS](https://nsidc.org/data/g02158) (NOHRSC, 2004) ~1 km gridded 24-hour (UTC 06-06) snowmelt totals
+[SNODAS](https://nsidc.org/data/g02158) (NOHRSC, 2004) ~1 km gridded 24-hour (UTC 06-06) snowmelt totals prior to 2020.
+Post-2020, the 6-hourly snowmelt product is ingested.

+> A recent study on the applicability of SNODAS showed that SNODAS greatly improves the performance of distributed models in Canada (Farhoodi et.al., 2024).

 ### Meteorological Service of Canada (MSC) hourly